1. What is tamoxifen?

 Taking tamoxifen while pregnant may be harmful to a developing baby.
 It’s possible to become pregnant while taking tamoxifen even if your periods have become irregular or stopped.

-If you’re sexually active with a chance of becoming pregnant, your specialist is likely to advise you use a non-hormonal method of contraception while taking tamoxifen and for two months after stopping.
-Non-hormonal methods include condoms, Femidoms or a diaphragm
+If you’re sexually active with a chance of becoming pregnant, your treatment team is likely to advise you use a non-hormonal method of contraception while taking tamoxifen and for 2 months after stopping.
+Non-hormonal methods include condoms, Femidoms or a diaphragm.
+It may also be possible to use a coil (IUD or intrauterine device).
+However, you would need to discuss this with your treatment team as not all types are suitable for women with breast cancer.

 If you think you may be pregnant, tell your specialist as soon as possible.